rina-andria/PowerBI-BrushChart/README.md

 2. Right click on the project root folder then select 'Property Pages'.
 In the window opened select 'Build' and then in 'Before running startup page' select 'No Build'.

-3. Ensure under task explorer, the bindings for the default gulp task is set to before build.
+3. Ensure under task explorer, the bindings for the 'build' gulp task is set to Before Build.

 4. Run.